What's the Problem?

 Both of these products feature "USE BY" dates up through and including "12/27/19," FDA said.
 If you purchased any items matching this description, you should discard them immediately or return to the point of purchase for a refund.

-Listeria monocytogenes is an organism which can cause serious and sometimes fatal infections in children, elderly people, pregnant women and their unborn babies, and others with weakened immune systems.
-Signs and symptoms of a listeria infection, or listeriosis, may include:
+Listeria monocytogenes is an organism that can cause serious and sometimes fatal infections in children, elderly people, pregnant women and their unborn babies, and others with weakened immune systems.
+Signs and symptoms of food poisoning of a listeria infection, or listeriosis, may include:

 - High fever